MAEVA f Tahitian, French

 "Easter", which was in turn from Hebrew פֶּסַח (pesach)

 PATRICK m Irish, English, French, German, Danish, Norwegian, Swedish

 From the Latin name Patricius

 .
 This name was adopted in the 5th-century by Saint Patrick, whose birth name was Sucat.
 He was a Romanized Briton who was captured and enslaved in his youth by Irish raiders.
 After six years of servitude he escaped home, but he eventually became a bishop and went back to Ireland as a missionary.
 He is traditionally credited with Christianizing the island, and is regarded as Ireland's patron saint.... [more]

-PAUL m English, French, German, Dutch, Swedish, Norwegian, Danish, Romanian, Biblical
+PAUL m English, French, German, Dutch, Swedish, Norwegian, Danish, Estonian, Romanian, Biblical

 From the Roman family name Paulus

 in Latin.
 Paul was an important leader of the early Christian church.
 According to Acts in the New Testament, he was a Jewish Roman citizen who converted to Christianity after the resurrected Jesus

 PIERRE m French, Swedish